Trolleybus usage by country: Mexico

 Servicio de Transportes Eléctricos (STE) of Mexico City is one of the largest systems in North America.
 In the 1960s and 1970s STE acquired trolleybuses withdrawn from service in many Canadian and U.S. cities, including Montreal, Winnipeg, Cleveland, Dallas, Indianapolis, Johnstown, Little Rock, Los Angeles, Milwaukee, New Orleans, Shreveport and San Francisco, and placed them in service in Mexico City, following these later with a similar acquisition of 37 Flyers from Edmonton in 1987.
 Since 1981 more than 700 trolleybuses have been purchased from Mexicana de Autobuses S.A.
 (MASA), fitted with electrical equipment by various suppliers (including Hitachi, Toshiba, Kiepe and Mitsubishi) for batches of vehicles ordered at different times.
 The size of the fleet in 2008 was around 400.
 More recently, the system's first low-floor trolleybuses entered service.
 Sixty-three new two-axle trolleybuses built in China by Yutong entered service in late 2019 and early 2020, and in 2020 STE placed orders for an additional 80 two-axle and 50 articulated Yutong trolleybuses.

 Guadalajara opened a trolleybus system in 1976 using ex-Chicago Marmon-Herrington trolleybuses dating from 1951–52.
 New MASA trolleybuses were added to the fleet over the period 1982–85, and the last Marmons were withdrawn in January 1993.
 In 2015, a series of 25 low-floor trolleybuses built by DINA (of Mexico) and Škoda (of the Czech Republic) replaced the previous fleet.

 United States

 Since the opening of the first system – a relatively short-lived one opened in 1910 in Los Angeles – approximately 65 cities in the United States have been served by trolleybuses, in some instances by two or more independent systems operated by different private companies.

-Trolleybus systems are currently in operation in five U.S. metropolitan areas:
+Trolleybus systems are currently in operation in four U.S. metropolitan areas:

-Boston, Massachusetts, operated by MBTA; see Trolleybuses in Greater Boston.